 Gifts in Wills help us focus our efforts and funds where the need is greatest – and writing or amending your Will to include a gift to Brooke is simple with these handy hints.

 Your Will is your chance to take care of everything that's important to you - it lets you decide what happens to your money, property and possessions when you're no longer here.
-Many people believe that writing a Will is complicated, but in fact it's straightforward and something we should all do.
+Many people believe that writing a Will is complicated, but in fact it's straightfoward and our Free Will Service can help you.

 Angela Rippon shares 6 easy steps to writing a Will

 Before you start writing your Will

 If you decide to include a gift in your Will, here are six things to consider before you meet your solicitor or Will-writing service.

 Download your free step-by-step Will Planner to help you gather your thoughts in one place before you meet with your solicitor or Will-writing service:

 Including a gift in your Will to charity is not only a way to carry on supporting something you feel passionately about during your life, it also has the advantage of not counting towards what's taxable - see more on tax relief for charitable gifts.

 There are 3 types of gift you can include in your Will:

 This is a share of your estate, or the whole of the remainder of your estate once your other wishes and expenses have been met.